 Let me tell you, it’s not a very effective strategy.
 Anger pushes people away, so they are actually less likely to give you the love and affection you are seeking.
 Anger is like a cancer that slowly eats away at the foundation of your marriage.

-It’s just about impossible to completely eliminate anger from our lives, BUT you can save your marriage by changing the way you deal with that emotion:
+It’s just about impossible to completely eliminate anger from our lives, BUT you can divorce-proof your marriage by changing the way you deal with that emotion.

 Here is a constructive way to talk about it: